syed-Muhammad-Ali-naqvi/Student-database-Manager/README.md

 ## How to Run

 1. Ensure you have **Python 3.x** installed.
-2. Running it on PyCharm is recommended.
-3. Run `Main.py` to start the application
+2. Run `Main.py` to start the application
-4. Enter "itssecret" as a password to get access to the system.
+3. Enter "itssecret" as a password to get access to the system.

 ---
 ## Sample Run